The council held a closed session on Monday to discuss Sobrato's concerns. It did not take any reportable action.

 The property, which is often referred to as the "Fry's site," is a key component of the North Ventura Coordinated Area Plan, a vision document that the city has been working on since 2019, and is zoned for multifamily residential use (RM-30).
 The city's housing documents have for decades envisioned the area as a future site for housing, and the city's existing Housing Element states that it has a "realistic capacity" for 221 dwellings.

-Despite the long-term vision for housing, the council voted in 2006 to allow the electronics store to operate as a "non-conforming use," a move that was intended to keep the revenue-generating business in town.
-Under city law, a "non-conforming" designation gets discontinued if the use is abandoned and not reestablished within a year.
+Despite the long-term vision for housing, the council voted in 2006 to allow the electronics store to operate there as a "non-conforming use," a move that was intended to keep the revenue-generating business in town.
+Under city law, a "non-conforming" designation is discontinued if the use is abandoned and not reestablished within a year.
 Given that the vacancy at 340 Portage has now met the threshold, staff has suggested that it's time to reevaluate the uses at the site and potentially switch to residential.

 "In the event that the City Council approves the recommended interpretation without amendment, please be advised that Sobrato will exercise its rights under the Takings Clause of the Fifth Amendment of the United States Constitution made applicable to the states through the Fourteenth Amendment and Article 1, section 19 of the California Constitution."

 Council members have generally supported an amortization study for the Fry's site, with the idea that this would establish a reasonable timeframe for Sobrato to convert the property to residential use while recouping its investments.
 During its last discussion of the topic in June, council member Tom DuBois spoke for most of his colleagues when he said that the goal is to have retail and housing at the site.